Long-Term Care Insurance

 Why long-term care insurance?

-Long-term care expenses are costly and can wipe out everything you've worked hard for including your retirement savings.
+- Long-term care expenses are costly and can quickly exhaust funds you've worked hard for, including your retirement savings.

-Federal or State assistance programs restrict the amount of assets you are allowed to keep before long term care coverage is provided to you and your choices of facilities and services are limited.
+- Federal or state assistance programs restrict the amount of assets you’re allowed to keep before long-term care coverage is provided to you.

-Long term care insurance allows you to keep your dignity and make your own decisions.
-You can choose the facility you want and may often be able to receive care right in your own home.
+- Long-term care insurance allows you to keep your dignity and make your own decisions – you can choose the facility you want and may be able to receive care right in your own home.

-- You purchase a policy that pays a pre-determined amount, usually a daily benefit, toward the cost of care and you are free to choose the facility or care service you want.
+- You purchase a policy that pays a predetermined amount, usually a daily benefit, toward the cost of care, and you are free to choose the facility or care service you want.

-Generally, benefits become payable when the insured person is no longer able to perform a pre-established number of “activities of daily living” (ADLs), these may include dressing, bathing and feeding oneself; benefits may also be payable in the event of diseases such as Alzheimer's or Parkinson's, or when a physician determines that long-term care is necessary.
+- Benefits typically become payable when the insured person is no longer able to perform a pre-established number of “activities of daily living” (ADLs), such as dressing, bathing and feeding oneself; benefits may also be payable in the event of diseases such as Alzheimer's or Parkinson's, or when a physician determines that long-term care is necessary.

-- You decide how long you want benefits to be paid, the longer the benefit the higher the premiums will be.
-Once you are eligible for payments, there is usually a waiting period before payments begin, the longer this period the lower the policy premiums will be.
+- You decide how long you want benefits to be paid – the longer the benefit, the higher the premiums will be.
+Once you are eligible for payments, there is usually a waiting period before payments begin; and the longer this period, the lower the policy premiums will be.

-- If you are approaching retirement, if you have significant savings that could be affected by long term care needs or if you want to make sure that you have control over your long term care needs.
+- If you are approaching retirement, have significant savings that could be affected by long-term care needs, or if you want to make sure that you have control over your long-term care needs.

 - Makes the most sense for those with between $250,000 and $2 million in liquid assets.